-If you'd got used to Corsa pricing for base models being in the £11,000 to £13,500 bracket (which is where it's been in recent times), you might need a cup of hot sweet tea after perusal of the figures being asked for this fifth generation French-inspired version, which start from around £17,400 for the feeblest 1.2-litre base-spec petrol variant.
+If you'd got used to Corsa pricing for base models being in the £14,000 to £16,500 bracket (which is where it's been in recent times), you might need a cup of hot sweet tea after perusal of the figures being asked for this fifth generation French-inspired version, which start from around £17,400 for the feeblest 1.2-litre base-spec petrol variant.
 Top-spec 'Ultimate' trim with a combustion engine now costs from just under £23,500.
-The all-electric Corsa-e, it's still possible to pay as much as £29,000 for the ritziest-trimmed petrol model.
-Five doors are now standard (which partly explains the price rise), the three-door body style of previous models being deemed no longer necessary.
-For the Corsa-e, you're looking at needing to find around £28,000 as a starting point, after deduction of the £2,500 government plug-in car grant.
-There are four core trim level options for the Corsa - 'SE Edition', 'SRi Edition', 'Elite Edition' and 'Ultimate'.
-Simpler to comprehend is the need to pay a premium for auto transmission - an extra £1,730 on petrol models only.
-Even the most basic 'SE Edition' derivatives are quite well equipped, fitted with 16-inch double spoke alloy wheels, a 7-inch touch-screen radio, a leather flat bottom steering wheel and LED Headlights with LED daytime running lights.
+The all-electric Corsa-e sells in the £27,000-£30,000 bracket after deduction of the available £1,500 government Plug-in Car Grant.
+Five doors are mandatory, the three-door body style of previous models being deemed no longer necessary.
+There are three core trim level options for the Corsa - 'Design' (for combustion models only), then 'GS Line' and 'Ultimate'.
+On combustion models, there's the option of auto transmission - around £1,700 more on petrol models only.
+Even the most basic 'Design' derivatives are quite well equipped, fitted with 16-inch double spoke alloy wheels, a 7-inch touch-screen radio, a leather flat bottom steering wheel and LED Headlights with LED daytime running lights.